-Indentation Load Deflection (ILD) is a test that was standardized in Great Britain for testing the firmness or hardness of polymer materials.
+Indentation Load Deflection (ILD) was a test standardized in Great Britain for testing the firmness or hardness of polymer materials.
 ILD is measured by indenting (or compressing) a foam sample to 25 percent of its original height.
 The more force required, the firmer the foam.

-Density is a measurement of the mass per unit volume expressed as kilograms/cubic meters.
+Density measures the mass per unit volume expressed as kilograms/cubic meters.
 Density in natural latex for mattresses usually varies from around 60 kg/m3 to about 95 kg/m3.

 Both ILD and density are ways of measuring the firmness of natural latex.
-The greater the ILD and the greater the density, the firmer the natural latex will be.
+The greater the ILD and density, the firmer the natural latex.

 On our standard Avocado mattress, we use two seamless layers of Dunlop latex: 2 inches in the comfort layer (D65 / 14-19 ILD); and a 1-inch layer (D65 / 14-19 ILD) as a core base component under the innerspring support coil unit.